apache/spark/docs/howto/operator/google/cloud/functions.rst

     --member="serviceAccount:[SERVICE_ACCOUNT_EMAIL]" \
     --role="roles/iam.serviceAccountUser"

-You can also do that via the GCP Web console.
+You can also do that via the Google Cloud Console.

 See `Adding the IAM service agent user role to the runtime service <https://cloud.google.com/functions/docs/reference/iam/roles#adding_the_iam_service_agent_user_role_to_the_runtime_service_account>`_  for details.